enkidevs/curriculum/lua/lua-core/intro-to-lua/why-learn-lua.md

 ## Practice

 There are many benefits from learning Lua.
-Why is Lua perfect for beginners? ???
+Why is it perfect for beginners? ???

 - Lua is simple
 - Lua is fast